Whether you're splurging or on a shoe-string budget, Limerick is a treasure trove of sights to see and things to do!

 3. Limerick City Gallery of Art

-After your picnic in the park make sure to visit Limerick City Gallery of Art (LCGA), one of the leading contemporary art galleries in Ireland, conveniently located in the historic Carnegie Building in the People's Park!
-Located in the 19th century, Georgian styled Pery Square, the Gallery is almost 70 years old, open since 1948.
+After your picnic in the park make sure to visit Limerick City Gallery of Art (LCGA), one of the leading contemporary art galleries in Ireland, conveniently located in the historic Carnegie Building in People's Park!
+Located in the 19th century Georgian styled Pery Square, the Gallery is more than 70 years old, open since 1948.

 4. Explore Magical Lough Gur